Social media on projects

 Many project managers today are aware of social media.
 However, many don’t understand the benefits of using social media on projects or how they can enhance their professional careers with it.
+Social media is definitely not something which is a part of any project management training.
 As social media is potentially such a powerful tool for project managers, we thought it essential to create this article.
 Read on to discover what is available and how it can help you!

 Nowadays it is common for project team members to be distributed geographically while working on projects.
 This increase in virtual teams makes the communication process more challenging and it’s difficult to build strong relationships and high levels of trust.
 The use of social media channels to collaborate in real-time, can help strengthen relationships and build trust among team members.

 Social tools are driving a faster flow of knowledge and information within and across organizations.
 Social media provides companies with the ability to quickly identify, organize and deploy teams, to collaborate across borders and between departments, and see a measurable organizational benefit.

 Benefits of social media

 Here are some of the benefits you can expect when using social media on projects.
 Social media is an extraordinary opportunity to improve team collaboration at all levels.

 Social media will also allow for financial savings.
 The cost of traveling expenses and monthly telephone bills can be reduced by using a videoconference program to host a meeting.